 Intangible assets with finite lives are amortized over the useful life and assessed for impairment whenever there is an indication that the intangible assets may be impaired.
+The amortization of an intangible asset with a finite useful life begins when the asset is available for use - i.e. when it is in the location and condition necessary for it to be capable of operating in the manner intended by management.
 The amortization period and the amortization method used for intangible assets with finite useful lives are reviewed at least at each reporting date.
 Changes in the expected useful lives or the expected pattern of consumption of future economic benefits embodied in the assets are accounted for by changing the amortization period or method, as appropriate, and are treated as changes in accounting estimates.
 The amortization expense on intangible assets with finite lives is recognized in profit or loss consistent with the function of the intangible asset.